At a glance: Enable agencies or Google Postback Partners to help run your Google Ads campaigns.

 Agencies can retrieve cost data from Google Ads, which also includes the clicks and impressions data.

-Doing so displays the cost data on both the agency and advertiser dashboards, at the campaign level.
+The cost data is displayed on both the agency and advertiser dashboards, at the campaign level.

 Google Ads postback partners

-Some partners (e.g., Bidalgo, Adquant), referred to as Google Ads Postback Partners, are similar to agencies.
+Some partners (for example, Bidalgo, Adquant), referred to as Google Ads Postback Partners, are similar to agencies.
 They help their advertiser clients run Google Ads campaigns, but require getting postbacks for Google Ads conversions.

 These Google Ads Postback Partners (GAPPs) can also collect postbacks for Google Ads installs acquired by the advertiser directly, or even by other agencies (see Use Cases below).
 Using the postbacks information the GAPPs are able to optimize on Google Ads campaigns for the app.